GitTestingPat/GitTestingPat/README.md

-# 💫 About Me:
+# 💫 About testing:
-For me, testing software is not about following scripts or mastering tools, but about constantly questioning, investigating and learning.
+Is not about following scripts or mastering tools, but about constantly questioning, investigating and learning.
 <br>
 <br>
-I understand testing as a cognitive process where curiosity, systematic skepticism and contextual interpretation are the basis.
+Testing as a cognitive process where curiosity, systematic skepticism and contextual interpretation are the basis.
 <br>
 <br>

-**My principles**:
+**Principles**:
 <br>
 <br>- Testing is an intellectual activity: no “automated” thinking or delegated observation.
 Every test is a question about software behavior.
 <br>